wharton/python-vagrant-centos7/README.md

 $ cd myproject
 ```

-Then, add `django_extensions` to your `INSTALLED_APPS`.
-Finally, you can create the diagrams; to create a PNG of all models in your Django project.
+Then, add `django_extensions` to your `settings.py` under `INSTALLED_APPS`.
+Finally, when desired, you can create the diagrams; to create a PNG of all models in your Django project.

     ./manage.py graph_models -a -g -o project-erd.png